GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/intro.md

 - [Duo Security](./duo.md)
 - [Certificate Authentication](./cert-auth.md)

-Follow each link to learn how to implement that specific type of 2FA with Gluu.
+To a support an authentication mechanism not listed above, review the [custom authentication script tutorial](./customauthn.md) to learn how to write your own authentication scripts.

 ### 2FA Credential Management